Miserlou/Zappa/README.md

 }
 ```

 Now Zappa will use `application/json`'s template to route requests with MIME-type of `application/vnd.webhooks+json`.
+You will need to re-deploy your application for this change to take affect.

 ## Zappa Guides